amrutnrp/Rustlue/README.md

 ## 📜 License

 MIT License.
 See `LICENSE` for details.
+PS - The code is AI assited.

 ## ☕ Buy me a Coffee

 Not really, :P <br>
-If you're using this and found it helpful, let me know , I'll be glad to hear that.
+If you're using this and found it helpful; let me know.<br> I'll be glad to hear that.